 (3 Night Program): For those participating in the 3 Night program, this morning we have a leisurely breakfast and a last walk around the island.
-Boats back to the mainland run every morning starting at 9 am
+Boats back to the mainland at 9:30 am (transfer included in this package).

 Meals: Breakfast, Lunch, Dinner

 (4 Night Program): Today we rise for an early breakfast and prepare to head out to one of Belize’s most spectacular dive locations, Glovers Reef Atoll.
 After a quick dock briefing, we travel to one of Belize’s most remote reef systems.
 The boat slows as we approach the turquoise horizon and we suit up to dive the east reef wall facing the open pelagic sea.
 After returning to the surface, we have a picnic lunch on a secluded private beach on the southern tip of the Atoll.
 Following lunch, we head westward to dive the spectacular “Western Wall” of the Barrie Reef.
 We then return to Tobacco Caye for a pre dinner Happy Hour and toast the sun going down for our last night.